teklynk/twitch_api_public/README.md

 ## What is this?

 This is a way to run your own Twitch API "gate-way" service that only requires the user name/channel name to pull data.
 It acts as a public gateway to Twitch's API.
 This is useful when creating your own Twitch tools/apps and just want to get data from Twitch without passing in your client id and auth token into your code and manually refreshing your auth token every 3 months.
 Auth token automatically refreshes on the server every day.
 All requests use GET to pull data.
 Nothing is posted back to Twitch and nothing is stored on the server.
-Once set up, getting data from Twitch is as simple as going to a URL and parsing the returned JSON data.
+Once set up, getting data from Twitch is as simple as going to a URL and parsing the returned JSON string.

 ## Requirements